Thursday, June 30, 2011

 INSTRUCTIONS

-Allow kernels to pop.
-Remove from heat when popping slows to about a pop every two seconds.
+Listen as the kernels start to pop slowly at first and then rapidly.
+Remove from heat when the popping slows to about a pop every two seconds.
 Do not wait until the last kernel pops, as the rest of the popcorn will burn.

-Pour popcorn into a bowl and dust with salt.
+Pour the popcorn into a bowl and dust with salt.

 Monday, June 13, 2011